codeworksdev/mochi-1.0/README.md

 _**Note:** When importing the folder **`dist/frontend/less`** into your Less.js compiler please make sure only the **`print.less`** and **`style.less`** files are compiled to CSS, and not the files prefixed with an underscore._

 ## Predefined Mixins
 Some useful Less mixins are included to help streamline development of CSS in your project.
-We recommed having a look at [**`dist/mochi/less/_mixins.less`**](https://github.com/codeworksdev/mochi/blob/master/dist/mochi/less/_mixins.less) to see what's included in our [standard distribution package](https://github.com/codeworksdev/mochi/releases/latest).
+We recommend having a look at [**`dist/mochi/less/_mixins.less`**](https://github.com/codeworksdev/mochi/blob/master/dist/mochi/less/_mixins.less) to see what's included in our [standard distribution package](https://github.com/codeworksdev/mochi/releases/latest).

 _**Note:** We've included an empty mixins file at **`dist/frontend/_mixins.less`**.
 If you'd like to define your own mixins in your project, we strongly recommend editing this empty file instead of the predefined mixins file inside the **`dist/mochi`** folder._